 What is a summer wetsuit?

-We know the best summer wetsuits are no wetsuits at all, and surfing your boardies.
-Unfortunately, we are not all that lucky to live in Bali.
-Summer wetsuits are wetsuits used during summer in Europe.
-A wetsuit qualifies as a summer suit when the neoprene thickness is 3mm or below.
-Ranging from a commonly used 3/2 mm full suit to a 2/2 short arm, a 2/2 shorty and everything in between.
-The main focus of a summer suit is to give you just enough thermal protection without you overheating.
+We all know the best summer wetsuits are no wetsuits at all, and surfing your boardshorts.
+Unfortunately, we are not all lucky enough to live in Bali.
+Summer wetsuits are wetsuits used during summer.
+A wetsuit qualifies as a summer wetsuit when the neoprene thickness is 3mm or below.
+Ranging from a commonly used 3/2 mm full suit to a 2/2 shortarm, a 2/2 shorty and everything in between.
+The main goal of a summer wetsuit is to give you just enough thermal protection without overheating.
 A wetsuit’s goal is to be as thin and flexible as possible.
 It protects you against wind and harmful UV rays from the sun at the same time.

 Summer wetsuit types

 The warmest type you could go for is a 3/2 mm full suit with sealed outside and inside seams, single lined chest, and back for added windchill protection.
-Look for plush quickdry lining on the chest and back for extra warmth.
+Look for plush quickdry lining on the chest and back for extra insulation.
 Depending on your location, a wetsuit like this can be used when the water is still warming up.
-Perfect for late spring with water between 15~20°C, or in colder climates where the water doesn’t get much warmer than 15~20°C all summer.
-The warmer the climate, the less warm the wetsuit needs to be.
-So you can choose a double lined chest over a single lined chest, glued and blindstitched seams instead of sealed seams and a suit without quickdry plush lining.
-Try to avoid Flatlock seams in any fullsuit, as flatlock seams are not watertight and will make you get cold easily.
+Perfect for late spring with water temperatures between 15~20°C, or in colder climates where the water doesn’t get much warmer than 15~20°C all summer.
+The warmer the climate, the less warm a wetsuit needs to be.
+So you can choose a double lined chest over a single lined chest, glued and blind stitched seams instead of sealed seams and a wetsuit without quickdry plush lining.
+Try to avoid flatlock seams in any fullsuit, as flatlock seams are not watertight and will make you get cold easily.

 2/2mm full suit